How marketing actually works when one person runs the whole function.

 - 10The Creative Quality Ceiling

-- Named case studies with numbers.
-Not "a SaaS company saw lift" — Vercel went <1% → 10% ChatGPT signups; Rootly 3% → 30% citation rate; SAP "Digital Chop Shop" $23M.
+- Case studies are named, with real numbers.
+Not "a SaaS company saw lift" but Vercel going from less than 1% to 10% of new signups via ChatGPT, Rootly from 3% to 30% citation rate, SAP's "Digital Chop Shop" doing $23M.

 research-plan.md.